jenschude/HandlebarsBundle/README.md

 }
 ```

-### 3. Enable the Smarty template engine in the config
+### 3. Enable the Handlebars template engine in the config

 ``` yml
     # app/config/config.yml